Upper West Side, Buffalo: Niagara Street

 Niagara Street is a principal industrial corridor of the City of Buffalo, and runs adjacent to the Niagara Thruway through much of the West Side.

 History

 The Upper West Side is a traditional landing zone for immigrant populations.
 Often associated with Sicilian immigrants who came to Buffalo in great numbers starting around the turn of the twentieth century, today the area has large Somali, Sudanese, Middle Eastern, Eastern European, Mexican and Central American, Puerto Rican, and Southeast Asian enclaves.

 While the district has experienced significant disinvestment and blight, it is experiencing revitalization, reflecting the area's new demographic and interest from "urban pioneers" and recent immigrants.

 From 2002 to 2016, 4,665 Burmese refugees settled in Buffalo.

 Colleges and universities

-Near the northern boundary of this neighborhood is Buffalo State College, a college of the State University of New York.
+Near the northern boundary of this neighborhood is Buffalo State University, a college of the State University of New York.
 Its southern boundary includes D'Youville College, along Porter Avenue and Connecticut Street.
 Many of the students at these and other area colleges and universities choose to live in the Upper West Side.